 COMMUNICATION-15 hrs.

-Students must complete a minimum of 15 semester credit hours in communication in addition to any communication courses taken to satisfy plan requirements.
+- Students must complete a minimum of 15 semester credit hours in communication in addition to any communication courses taken to satisfy plan requirements. - At least 12 of these hours must be taken at UHV.

 COMPUTER INFORMATION SYSTEMS-21 hrs.